chr4/horsegen/README.md

 # Horsegen - Secure passphrases that are easy to type and remember

-Horsegen is a console password generator using the famous diceware "correct horse battery staple" schema (hence the name).
+Horsegen is a console passphrase generator using the famous diceware "correct horse battery staple" schema (hence the name).

 It is written in [Rust](https://rust-lang.org) and runs on Linux and macOS.